Cool-Cole/ChaCha/README.md

 `cp chacha ~/.local/bin/`

-If you insist on making everyone suffer through my terrible command line program feel free to install it for all users by moving the binary to `/usr/local/bin/`.
+The binary can be installed for all users by moving the binary to `/usr/local/bin/`.

 `sudo cp chacha /usr/local/bin/`